alexk99/the_router/conf_options.md

 First, a packet is compared to the rules of the ACL with the minimum priority.
 Then the process goes to the next ACL with greater priority.

-Rules of ACL are also traversed by a priority order, first comes a rule with the minimum priority.

-When a packet is matched an ACL rule, ACL process is stopped and the action defined by the ACL is taken to the packet.
+When a packet is matched to an ACL rule, the ACL process is stopped and the action defined by the ACL is taken to the packet.
 It could be a drop or permit action.

 If a packet is not matched to any ACL rule, the process goes to the next ACL in the list if any.